DaddyWarbucks/feathers-fletching/README.md

 ## withData

 Add properties to the `context.data` of a method call.
 This hook can handle a single data object or an array of data objects when create/update/patch multiple items.
 See the [withResult](#withResult) docs for more detailed info about how virtuals and prepFunc work.

+This hook is useful for forcing properties onto data that the client should not have control of.
+For example, you may always force the `user_id` onto a record from the `context.params.user` to ensure that the `user_id` is always from the authorized user instead of trusting the client to send the proper `user_id`.
+Even if the client sends `{ user_id: 456 }` which is some other user's id, this hook will overwrite that `user_id` to ensure the data cannot be spoofed.

 ```js
 import { withData } from 'feathers-fletching';